pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 - out of disk space
 - out of memory
 - general resource usage, resulting in lower performance of the cluster

-## Investigation & Alternatives

-How do other systems solve this issue?
-What other designs have been considered and what is the rationale for not choosing them?

-## Unresolved Questions

-What parts of the design are still to be determined?
-- TiFlash handling